-In connection with Ms. Pease joining the Company to become our Corporate Executive Vice President and Chief Financial Officer, we entered into an at-will employment offer letter with her that provides for the following material compensation terms:
+In connection with Ms. Pease joining the Company in 2022 to become our Corporate Executive Vice President and Chief Financial Officer, we entered into an at-will employment offer letter with her that provides for the following material compensation terms:

 - Base Salary: Base compensation of \$600,000 annually.
-Beginning in 2023, Ms. Pease is eligible for future salary increases based on her performance and the Company's annual salary program design. - Bonus: Ms. Pease is eligible to participate in the Company's Executive Incentive Compensation Program, with a targeted bonus equal to 70% of her gross annual base salary for 2022, which will be pro-rated to the date of her hire. - Equity: Ms. Pease was eligible to receive annual stock awards beginning in May 2022.
+Beginning in 2023, Ms. Pease was eligible for future salary increases based on her performance and the Company's annual salary program design. - Bonus: Ms. Pease is eligible to participate in the Company's Executive Incentive Compensation Program, with a targeted bonus equal to 70% of her gross annual base salary for 2022. - Equity: Ms. Pease was eligible to receive annual stock awards beginning in May 2022.
 For 2022, Ms. Pease received an equity award with a grant value of \$2,000,000, comprised of: (1) 60% Performance Share Units (PSUs); (2) 20% options to purchase Company common stock; and (3) 20% Restricted Stock Units (RSUs).
-Beginning in 2023, Ms. Pease is eligible to receive an annual equity award, the terms and conditions of which are commensurate with the awards typically granted to our executive officers. - One-Time New Hire Equity Award: Ms. Pease was granted a one-time new hire equity award with a grant value of \$1,700,000, structured (1) 25% in the form of options to purchase Company common stock and (2) 75% in the form of RSUs. - One-Time Signing Bonus: Ms. Pease received a one-time signing bonus in the gross amount of \$800,000, with the initial \$200,000 paid within 30 days of her start date, and with the remaining \$600,000 to be paid after 12 months of employment with the Company.
+Beginning in 2023, Ms. Pease is eligible to receive an annual equity award, the terms and conditions of which are commensurate with the awards typically granted to our executive officers. - One-Time New Hire Equity Award: Ms. Pease was granted a one-time new hire equity award with a grant value of \$1,700,000, structured (1) 25% in the form of options to purchase Company common stock and (2) 75% in the form of RSUs. - One-Time Signing Bonus: Ms. Pease received a one-time signing bonus in the gross amount of \$800,000, with the initial \$200,000 paid within 30 days of her start date, and with the remaining \$600,000 paid after 12 months of employment with the Company.

-Outstanding Equity Awards at Fiscal 2022 Year End
+Outstanding Equity Awards at Fiscal 2023 Year End

-The following table sets forth the information regarding each outstanding unexercised or unvested equity award held by our named executives as of December 31, 2022.
+The following table sets forth the information regarding each outstanding unexercised or unvested equity award held by our named executives as of December 30, 2023.